A Night of Worldly Wines

 Dalvina, Oxhoft, Syrah 2011, Strumichko-Radovishki, Macedonia

 This was brought by the winemaker himself, Mr Josef Watzl, who no longer makes wine in Macedonia.
 This Syrah has a very complex nose that had dark cherry, spice, earth, and blackcurrant.
 On the palate, it tasted like a mix between a dirty Rhone Syrah and a fruitier Shiraz from Australia.
 The wine changes very quickly in the glass and gets your mind going.
-The body is a lighter than one might expect from the nose.
+The body is lighter than one might expect from the nose.

 Armenia Wine Company, Kangun, 2016, Aragatsotn, Armenia